In California, working off the clock is when you are a non-exempt employee and perform work

 What does it mean to “work off the clock”?

-The FLSA requires that you – as a non-exempt employee – be paid for all of the hours you work.
+Federal and state law requires that you – as a non-exempt employee – be paid for all of the hours you work.
 You must receive at least the minimum wage for the time you spend on the job.1 If you work more than 40 hours in a workweek, you are entitled to overtime pay of one-and-one-half times your regular rate of pay.2

 Both of these requirements demand an accurate tally of the hours worked.
 If employers were allowed to demand work after you punched the time clock or signed your timesheet, then they could avoid paying minimum wages or overtime.